Bachelor of Arts

 Honors College Research Project

 Jordan, Brendan, "A Monastery for the Revolution: Ernesto Cardenal, Thomas Merton, and the Paradox of Violence in Nicaragua, 1957-1979" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 33.

 Catholic Studies Commons, Christianity Commons, Ethics in Religion Commons, History of Christianity Commons, History of Religion Commons, Intellectual History Commons, Latin American History Commons, Latin American Languages and Societies Commons, Latin American Literature Commons, Latina/o Studies Commons, Social History Commons, United States History Commons